Page images

 This Constitution was understood to have been adopted by the unanimous vote of the Convention.

-February 9th, the election of President and Vice-President was held by the delegates, resulting in the choice of Jefferson Davis, of Mississippi, to be Provisional President, and Alexander H. Stephens, of Georgia, to bo Provisional Vice-President.
-The vote in either case was reported unanimous.
+February 9th, the election of President and Vice-President was held by the delegates, resulting in the choice of Jefferson Davis, of Mississippi, to be Provisional President, and Alexander H. Stephens, of Georgia, to bo The vote in Provisional Vice-President. either case was reported unanimous.
 The President of the Convention also appointed the usual Congressional Committees, viz: on Foreign Affairs, Finance, Military Affairs, Naval Affairs, Postal Affairs, Commerce, Patents, &c., &c.
-Among other legislative action was an ordinance continuing in force, until repealed or altered by the Congress, all laws of the United States in force or use November 1st. the Finance Committee to report promptly a Also a resolution instructing tariff for raising revenues to support the Gov"The seventh section, first article, read as fol- ernment.
+Among other legislative action was an ordinance continuing in force, until repealed or altered by the Congress, all laws of the United States in force or use November 1st.
+Also a resolution instructing the Finance Committee to report promptly a tariff for raising revenues to support the Gov"The seventh section, first article, read as fol- ernment.
 That step blew away the dust from

 Provisional Government of the same, to continue one year from the inauguration of the President, or until a permanent Constitution or Confederation between the said States shall be put in operation, whichsoever shall first occur."